-- Identify molecules in a mixture
+- Identify molecules in a mixture;

-- Detect impurities in a sample
+- Detect impurities in a sample;

-- Analyze a purified protein
+- Analyze a purified protein;

-- Study the protein content of a sample of cells
+- Study the protein content of a sample of cells.

-How Does Mass Spec Work?
+How Does Mass Spectrometry Work?

 Ions are created by giving electrons to a molecule (producing a negatively charged ion) or taking electrons away from a molecule (producing a positively charged ion).

-2. Acceleration and Deflection.
+2. Acceleration and Deflection